 Cold and flu medications can cause dangerous driving scenarios too.
 Many of these over-the-counter medications work by making the sick person drowsy enough to suppress their symptoms and get some much-needed rest.
 However, this drowsiness can also cause delayed reaction times, blurred vision, and erratic behavior behind the wheel.
 Because these medications are available over-the-counter, it’s easier for people to mix them or overuse them.

-Work With A Denver Personal Injury Attorney
+Work With A Denver Accident Attorney to Learn Your Options

 If you have been injured by someone who chose to drive while sick, you could be eligible to receive compensation for your expenses and restitution for your pain and suffering.
 A driver who knows he is sick and gets behind the wheel anyway may be considered negligent.
 Contact a Denver personal injury attorney at Levine Law today for a free, no-strings consultation.